Threshold Tuning Frameworks

 return fallback_fare, f"fallback:{reason}"

-Threshold configurations demand rigorous change management.
-Rule Versioning and Rollback Strategies should treat fare thresholds as immutable snapshots rather than mutable state.
-Each deployment must generate a cryptographic hash of the active parameter set, enabling precise reconciliation during revenue audits.
-Rule Drift Diagnostics continuously compare live threshold behavior against baseline expectations, flagging anomalies such as sudden spikes in free transfers, unexpected discount utilization, or GTFS-RT schedule desynchronization.
+Threshold configurations demand rigorous change management, and reconciliation at ridership volume demands rigorous memory discipline.
+Fare thresholds are treated as immutable snapshots rather than mutable state: each deployment generates a cryptographic hash of the active parameter set, enabling precise reconciliation during revenue audits.
+Continuous drift diagnostics compare live threshold behavior against baseline expectations, flagging anomalies such as sudden spikes in free transfers, unexpected discount utilization, or GTFS-RT schedule desynchronization.

-Memory-efficient reconciliation pipelines should avoid full-table scans.
-Instead, use chunked batch processing with idempotent upserts and rolling window aggregations.
+Memory-efficient reconciliation pipelines avoid full-table scans.
+Use chunked batch processing with idempotent upserts and rolling-window aggregations.
 DuckDB or SQLite-backed temporary tables are highly effective for transit-scale reconciliation without requiring distributed compute clusters.
+Size chunks to a few thousand rows so a single batch stays well inside the worker’s memory budget, and let the database — not a materialized DataFrame — carry the aggregation.

 import sqlite3